upcmd/updocs-content/logs/c0109_vvvvv.md

       Name: "",
       Do: {
         {
-          "desc": "this should print out the dvar value of jerry", "cmd": "{{.jerry}}",
+          "cmd": "{{.jerry}}",
-          "name": "print"
+          "name": "print",
-        }
+          "desc": "this should print out the dvar value of jerry" }
       },
       Dox: <nil>,